anilsai/java_anagram_finder/README.md

 5. If you are adding new text (dictionary) files to test, please add them in the same directory as your ```anagrams.java``` file.

-### Time Taken to Complete Task: ###

-The total time to complete project was about 5 hours.
-Spent about 2 hours for two days.
-Took a bit of time to optimize the code to ensure efficiency and also to go through a bit of documentation.